Ballinuig, near Pitlochry, PerthshireGuest Rating

 Double bedroom en suite bathroom with bath, shower over, WC and basin.

 - Linen (Double Bed)

 Heating is by electric heaters (INCLUDED), and wood burning stove.
 Bed-linen and towels are INCLUDED.
-One well-behaved small/medium dog is welcome at an additional charge by arrangement.
+One well-behaved small/medium dog is welcome at an additional charge by arrangement - unfortunately dogs under 1 year of age are not allowed.
 Smoking is not permitted within the cottage.